Rafailkats/Overstock-Ontology/README.md

 - Delete/Add intances of Customer/Employee/Transiction classes.
 - Specific option to perform any query, using SPARQL, to the ontology and display the results.

-Overstock-Sparql is the source python file that implements the graphical interface
+Overstock-Sparql.py is the source python file that implements the graphical interface

 Below are indicative images from the graphical interface.